chesslablab/.github/profile/README.md

 A chess site is safely decentralized if the following guarantees are given to users:

 - It is an open source site.
-- It does not store cookies in the users' browser.
+- It does not store cookies in the users' browsers.
 - It does not collect information from users.
 - It is not linked to social media profiles.
 - It is not linked to any Big Tech.